-Grades will be calculated based on 320 possible points:
+Grades will be calculated based on 350 possible points:

-Abstracts on readings (10 points x 12): 120 points Student in-class presentations (50 points x 2): 100 points Report papers (50 points x 2) 100 points
+Abstracts on readings and presentations (12 points x 10):

+Student in-class presentations (50 + 50):

+Report papers (50 + 50 points)

+Questions (up to 2 points x 15)

+TOTAL

 Grades will be awarded on a percentile basis.
 The first abstract will be graded but will not count toward your grade.
 After that, the lowest abstract grade will be dropped.
 There will be no curve.
 There will be no extra credit.
 I will, however, pre-grade all assignments if they are submitted a reasonable time in advance of their due date.